dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 So I visited him in his office that morning, by appointment, so we could shake hands and say, “May the best candidate win.”
 Then I went back to Truman HQ to wait for the results.

-After I won, and all the festivities died down early in the morning, and I wished everyone “good afternoon, good evening, and goodnight”, and my driver took me home, and I snuck out of my bedroom window, I went back to City Hall.
+After I won, and I wished the town “good afternoon, good evening, and goodnight” by television and radio, and all the festivities died down early in the morning, and my driver took me home, and I climbed out of my bedroom window, I went back to City Hall.
 The door opened freely because of the electrical tape I had sneaked into place over the strike plate.

 All the lights were off and I hadn’t brought a flashlight because I didn’t want to get caught.
 I intended to be an honest and safe mayor.
 I had chosen that night because I figured no one would hassle me too much for breaking into an office that was almost mine.